What happened on May 6th? This day in history

 1527 – Sacco di Roma, or when Rome was on fire

 On May 6, 1527, Emperor Charles V Habsburg's troops, made up of German and Spanish soldiers, captured and completely plundered the Eternal City.
-This is one of the most tragic events in the history of Renaissance Rome — The massacre, looting and fires lasted for weeks.
+This is one of the most tragic events in the history of Renaissance Rome — massacre, plunder and fires It lasted for weeks.
 Of the 189 Swiss protecting Pope Clement VII, 127 guards paid for their duty.
-It is in memory of that battle that the Swiss Guard has sworn to this day on 6 May — And the Vatican celebrates its Guard Day that day.
+It is in memory of that battle that the Swiss Guard has sworn to this day on 6 May — And the Vatican celebrates its day Festival Guards.

 1682 – Louis XIV moves into Versailles